 If any of that sounds terrible, you should look into getting as much standby power as budget permits.

 What Do You Need To Know Before Buying a Whole House Generator?

-There may be hidden costs.
+There may be more periodic costs.
 A licensed electrician will be needed to do the electrical work, and probably a plumber or local utility technician to hook the unit up to its fuel source.
 A contractor may have to come in to pour the concrete slab.
 Whole house generators tend to be bulky, so unloading, moving, and space requirements should be considered.
-Unless you or friends and relatives can handles all this safely and reliably, special labor costs should be factored in.
+Unless you or friends and relatives can handle all this safely and reliably, special labor costs should be factored in.

 Odds are you won’t need the unit to run at full blast 24/7, but noise levels and fuel consumption can also be dependent on run time.

 Before purchasing, make sure a trained technician visits your home to assess your power needs, living area cubic footage, home electrical system, appliances, and possible installation issues.
 Find out the minimum level of wattage you need, and go from there.